Warrior Xtreme Cagefighting

-The Warrior Xtreme Cagefighting (WXC) is the one of the smallest mixed martial arts (MMA) promotion Based in the United States, the WXC has eight weight divisions and enforces the Unified Rules of Mixed Martial Arts.
+The Warrior Xtreme Cagefighting (WXC) is a Michigan-based mixed martial arts promotion and is one of the smallest promotions in the world.
+Based in the United States, the WXC has eight weight divisions and enforces the Unified Rules of Mixed Martial Arts.
 Norbert Pasztor serves as the president of the WXC.

 Inspired by UFC, the first WXC event was held in 2008 in Monroe, Michigan.
 Showcasing fighters of different disciplines — including Boxing, Brazilian Jiu-Jitsu, Tae Kwon Do, Wrestling, Muay Thai, Karate and other styles — the WXC sought to provide authentic and most effective martial art in a real fight.

 Rules

 The current rules for the Warrior Xtreme Cagefighting are the rules established by the New Jersey Athletic Control Board.
 The "Unified Rules of Mixed Martial Arts" that New Jersey established has been adopted in other states that regulate mixed martial arts, including Nevada, Louisiana, and California.
 These rules are also used by many other promotions within the United States, becoming mandatory for those states that have adopted the rules, and so have become the standard de facto set of rules for professional mixed martial arts across the country.